-Childhood obesity has more than tripled in the past 30 years, according to the Center for Disease Control.
+Childhood obesity has nearly tripled in the past 30 years, according to the Center for Disease Control.
 Nearly 20 percent of kids ages 6 to 11 are obese, as are about 18 percent of adolescents ages 12 to 19.
 Without help to control their weight, obese children are prime targets for a variety of health-related problems, including heart disease, diabetes, bone and joint problems, asthma, and sleeping disorders.

 Causes of childhood obesity include: